THE SONNET PHILOSOPHY + SONNET COMMENTARIES + PLAY COMMENTARIES + SHAKESPEARE & MATURE LOVE

 fascination with the right hand side of the Mind template, which completes

 the logical condition for mythic expression.
 Ironically, both Freud and Jung

-felt they were justified in their selection of a portion of the complete
+felt they were justified in their selection of a portion of the Nature

 template, but the effect for each was to atrophy the other side of the template.

 They were right in as much as their individual concerns were warranted but

 they were wrong in as much as they were ignorant of the complete dynamic